-A professional can help us create the path to our investment goals, whether that means generating immediate returns, providing college education for the kids, securing a comfortable retirement, or all of the above.
+A professional can help you create the path to your investment goals, whether that means generating immediate returns, providing college education for the kids, securing a comfortable retirement or all of the above.

 Once you think you have some potential candidates, ask them these questions:

 1. What are you going to do for me?